 Nowadays I prefer to simply list a few of the websites I use regularly.
 Hopefully you will be able to piece together some of my online identity from the segments scattered on each:

 - Twitter – The micro-blogging service that is now quintessential for everyone involved with tech.
-I tend to tweet about Apple, LEGO, Politics, and anything else that springs to mind.
-Whilst you can contact me there, I prefer to receive email for anything that takes more than 140 characters to deal with!
+I tend to tweet about iOS development, living as a freelancer, and my video gaming hobby.
+Whilst you can contact me there, I prefer to receive email for anything that requires more than a few sentences of reply!

 - GitHub – All of the code that I make available publicly can be found on my GitHub page.
 Take a look at my projects to see some of it in action.

-I thought it might be fun to have some random facts about me so I’ve added them below for your delectation.
+I thought it might be fun to have some random facts about me:

 - I play the piano, organ, and sing bass.
 I also compose my own music (including an hour long opera based on The Fall of Troy).